jjjmmm0410/G3/README.md

 Zep
 ### 4. Questions
 📍 What digital tool are you exploring, and what is its primary function?
- - Our tool we are exploring is ZEP.
+ - Our tool we are exploring is Zep.
 It is a platform based on Metabus.
 Its primary function is that teachers can make an English class in a various form in virtual reality.
 Objectives are middle school students.
 Through this tool, students can prepare education based on AI.

 📍 How does this tool integrate with traditional English teaching methods?
  - In traditional way, class contents have a lot of restrictions.
 However, Our tool zep can increase the diversity of classes.
 Students make their own avatar in virtual reality, and they can participate in class proactively.